 Ports on which ibaPDA is waiting for incoming UDP messages.

 You can enter the ports as port range, as list of individual ports or as a combination of both.
-If you enter a range, please separate it by a hyphen.
-Do not separate successive port numbers by commas.
-The default setting is the range 5010-5017.
-The identic port number has to be used in the controller (see 7 Configuration of the controller, page 8).
+Enter a range with a hyphen.
+Separate non-consecutive port numbers with commas.

+The default setting is the range 5010 - 5017.
+The port number in the controller must be identical (see 7 Configuration of the controller, page 8).

+Network interfaces

+Using this drop-down list, you can select which network adapters on your computer are used for this interface.
+The sockets will be opened for communication only on the selected network adapters.
+In case a network adapter has multiple IP addresses configured, a socket will be opened for all of these IP addresses.
+At least one network adapter should be selected to get the interface configuration validated.
+If you select None, an error message will be displayed when validating the I/O configuration.
+By default, the option All is selected.